meirege/new-frontend-developer/README.md

 ## Technical details

 The master branch can be used as a starter kit for the project.
 Cloning it and running `yarn` and `yarn start` should present you with a ready-to-go application.
+Use the _src_ and _public_ folder to edit/add code.
+Output will be generated to the _build_ folder.

 **Note**: the package.json includes a predefined set of dependencies. **Feel free to add or remove packages** as needed.
 Use as many open source components as you like.
 Update the webpack.config.js if you need to.
-Use _CSS_, _Sass_ or _CSS Modules_; whatever you like.
+Use _CSS_, _Sass_ or _CSS Modules_ (whatever you like).

 ### Prerequisites